jllllll/GPTQ-for-LLaMa-Wheels/README.md

 # GPTQ-for-LLaMa-Wheels
-Precompiled Linux x86_64 Wheels for GPTQ-for-LLaMa CUDA
+Precompiled Linux x86_64 Wheels for GPTQ-for-LLaMa CUDA and ROCm 5.4.2
 See the [main branch](https://github.com/jllllll/GPTQ-for-LLaMa-Wheels) for Windows AMD64 wheels.

 --------------------------